falconsmilie/phospy/README.md

 pip install phospy
 ```

-A small note before you start: the file-path examples below use `examples/data/...`, so they assume you are working from a
+The file-path examples below use `examples/data/...`, so they assume you are working from a
 repository checkout.
-If you installed from PyPI, use the same code with paths to your own input files instead.
+If you installed from PyPI, use the same code with paths to your own input files.

 ## What You Can Do With PhosPy